Scroll To Top

 Stephanie Nakasian

-Ms. Nakasian, a UVA and William & Mary jazz vocal professor, gave a workshop to Northern Neck choral students on powerful but safe singing.
-“Don't smoke, Don't use drugs.
-Don't scream, learn to use the mic.”
+Ms. Nakasian, a University of Virginia and William & Mary jazz vocal professor, gave a workshop to Northern Neck choral students on powerful but safe singing.
 They were enthralled by her ability to sound like a trombone with a mute, or a trumpet, or a clarinet.
 Best of all, she proved that improvisation is a learned skill!

 October 2017